annaadhiambo/Quotes-app/README.md

 ## Author
 * Anna Adhiambo

+## Description
+* An application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
+* Here is the [link](https://annaadhiambo.github.io/Quotes-app/) to my website.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.